AURORA 2011 OUR NEW ADVENTURE BEGINS 9th JANUARY IN SOUTHAMPTON

 Passengers 2,800 3,300

-Departure from New York was delayed slightly to allow bunkering to be completed but it was a beautiful evening and lots of passengers were on deck sipping champagne.
+as delayed slightly to allow bunkering to be completed but it was a beautiful evening and lots of passengers were on deck sipping champagne.
 The departure from Brooklyn was not as spectacular as leaving from the Hudson River terminal as The Statue of Liberty and Manhattan are in the distance but it was nevertheless a wonderful sight.
 After we passed under the Verrazano Bridge the sun was setting and the sky was lit up in the most spectacular fashion as the sun sank in the west-a truly unforgettable sight.

 The weather on the 7 day crossing was amazing, not sunny necessarily but any wind was on the beam or abaft it and the sea was so calm.
 For a couple of days the swell built up but the stabilizers coped well even at 23kts.